 There are lots of apps out there to help you find places where you are more likely to find pareidolia.
 (E.g. PhotoPills)

-More often than not, artists use this ideology the most to create their story.
+More often than not, artists use this ideology the most to create their stories.
 And why not.
 The more effectively you use this in your photography, the more it strongly conveys the emotion that you want to show.
-The most common use of this ideology is to express depression, agony, pain, rage and dark emotions.
+The most common use of this ideology is to express depression, agony, pain, rage, and dark emotions.
 Sometimes isolation is used to spark questions like, “What are they doing in the middle of nowhere?” and “Are they lost?”

 In this format, most photographers use only 2 colors.
 Sometimes it’s monochromatic.
 But when you need to show something specific use more than one color.

-Another Idea is to produce an image as simple as possible or as clean as possible.
+Another idea is to produce an image as simple as possible or as clean as possible.
 Minimalist framing can make your composition stand out from those which are not.
 (Sometimes) Less is more!
 Push your viewer to only one thing.
 The most prominent thing in the frame.
 Lead them there.
 It will automatically evoke curiosity.
 This is very interesting because there is nothing more “itching” than curiosity.